TapwaveZodiac/novelaiUKB/docs/Context.md

 ### Tokens

-Lists how many tokens are used by this entry **solely on its own**.
+Lists how many tokens are used by this entry **on its own, before it is inserted in the story**.
 Tokenization can cause a couple extra (or sometimes *less*) tokens to be used when this entry is placed in the text.

 ### Trim Type

 Lists how this entry was trimmed.
 There are four trim steps, which occur in this sequence:

 - Fit the entire entry without trimming. (**No Trim**) If it doesn't fit, go to the next step:
-- The entry was trimmed to a new line character inside its text. (**New Line**) If this results in the entry having less than 30% of its allocated token content inserted, go to the next step:
+- The entry was trimmed to a new line character inside its text. (**New Line**) If this results in the entry having less than 30% of its allowed token content inserted, go to the next step:
-- The entry was trimmed to a sentence delimited (period, ellipse, semicolon) (**Sentence**) If this causes the entry to have less than 30% of its allocated token content inserted, go to the next step:
+- The entry was trimmed to a sentence delimited (period, ellipse, semicolon) (**Sentence**) If this causes the entry to have less than 30% of its allowed token content inserted, go to the next step:
 - The entry is trimmed by the individual token, and then all the content that can fit in the space that remains is inserted. (**Token**) If this **STILL** fails, this is likely because the Prefix and Suffix can't fit in the context, so the entire entry is omitted.

 ### Advanced Context Settings